Kresge College: Interesting points

 One of the alumni of Kresge, Marti Noxon, went on to produce Buffy the Vampire Slayer, and managed to sneak in-joke references to Kresge as well as Santa Cruz into many of the scripts, most recently in the Angel spin-off where a supporting character (Eve) is described as a graduate of Kresge.
 Another alumnus, Richard Bandler, developed Neuro-Linguistic programming with one of his Kresge professors, John Grinder.
 Alumnus Doug Foster went on to become the editor of Mother Jones magazine and an Emmy Award-winning TV producer.

 In 1987, a chicken, named Chick Chick, lived in/around the Octagon sextet, and was known to wander around campus looking for things to eat.
 Later, a loose pet hamster would unknowingly fall down a heating duct in the same sextet and die, producing a lingering foul smell every time the heat was turned on.

-Kresge may also be a place where the Jewish Renewal movement was advanced as Reb Zalman-Schacter visited Professor Michael Kahn, one of the founders of humanistic psychology, several times in the early 1970s.
+Kresge may also be a place where the Jewish Renewal movement was advanced as Reb Zalman-Schacter visited Professor Michael Kahn, one of the founders of humanistic psychology, several times in the early 1970s. reb zalman also taught one semester at Kresge.

 Adam Carson, drummer for the band AFI, lived in an apartment in Kresge his sophomore year of college which he "spent all my time hanging out with Fritch at Stevenson.
 Then I dropped out and went on tour..."
-He recalls it as "the bigger mistake" he made, after living at College 8 his freshman year.
+He recalls it as "the bigger mistake" he made, after living at Rachel Carson College his freshman year.

 Kresge symbolically "seceded" in April 1990 from the rest of the main university "in the name of the environment ... [and] in the name of the Earth."

 Dining

-The closest dining hall is the Kresge/Porter dining hall in Porter College, with the Porter Slug Cafe (previously known as the Hungry Slug, and before that a worker's collective called Sluggo's Pizza) adjacent to the dining hall.
+The closest dining hall is the Porter/Kresge dining hall in Porter College, with the Porter Slug Cafe (previously known as the Hungry Slug, and before that a worker's collective called Sluggo's Pizza) adjacent to the dining hall.
 The servery offers chef-customized traditional style entrees, signature salads, and pizzas.
 The dining hall is well known for having a variety of vegetarian and vegan options and also has a wonderful outside deck with a view of the adjacent Porter meadow and the Monterey Bay ocean view.
 Formerly, at the end of Kresge Upper Street was the Owl's Nest, which acted as Kresge's official cafe (the Slug being that of Porter).
-The cafe was well known for having exotic delicious fruits and vegetables smoothies.
-In addition, served serves a variety of entree options.
-Due to the Kresge Renewal Project, Owl's Nest has been temporarily taken down until construction is complete.
+The cafe was well known for having exotic, delicious fruits and vegetables smoothies.
+In addition, it served a variety of entree options.
+Due to the Kresge Renewal Project, Owl's Nest was temporarily taken down until construction was complete, but it reopened in the spring of 2024.
+It now primarily serves breakfast and Mediterranean bowls.